DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

-\textbf{Simulation versus device.} Finally, the absolute improvement magnitudes differ between simulation and device for some circuits, reflecting error mechanisms that are not fully captured by standard calibration-derived noise models.
-Simulators predominantly capture incoherent processes (e.g., relaxation and stochastic gate error), while real devices additionally exhibit coherent effects (systematic over-rotations, drift, and residual interactions) that can alter the sensitivity of a given circuit to remapping and routing choices.
+\paragraph{Simulation versus device.} Finally, the absolute improvement magnitudes differ between the simulation and the device for some circuits, reflecting error mechanisms that standard calibration-derived noise models do not fully capture.
+Simulators predominantly capture incoherent processes (e.g., relaxation and stochastic gate errors), whereas real devices also exhibit coherent effects (systematic over-rotations, drift, and residual interactions) that can alter a given circuit's sensitivity to remapping and routing choices.
 The fact that \system provides consistent aggregate gains on both Kingston and Torino indicates that the approach remains effective under this broader, more realistic error landscape.